Accessibility and Civil Rights

 TITLE VI

-In compliance with requirements and guidelines outlined in Federal Transit Administration Circular 4702.1B, the Atlanta-region Transit Link Authority (ATL) will update its Title VI Program.
+In compliance with requirements and guidelines outlined in Federal Transit Administration Circular 4702.1B, the Atlanta-region Transit Link Authority (ATL) has an approved Title VI Program.

 Statement of Policy